asbarron/roblox-sms-notifier/README.md

 # roblox-notifier
-Simple Python app that sends an SMS notification when a Roblox user comes online.
+Simple Python app that sends an SMS notification when a Roblox user comes online, made for Hacktoberfest participants!

 This could be useful if you are waiting for a friend to come online or are trying to catch a streamer when they come online.